aarishasifkhan/aarish47/README.md

 - 🌱 I’m currently learning **Artificial Intelligence as well as Programming**

-- 👋 I have created numerous Projects on [Kaggle:](https://www.kaggle.com/aarishasifkhan)
+- 👋 I have created numerous Projects on [Kaggle](https://www.kaggle.com/aarishasifkhan)

-- 👨‍💻 All of my projects are available at Github: [https://github.com/aarish47](https://github.com/aarish47)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/aarish47)

-- 💬 Ask me about **Python, SQL or HTML**
+- 💬 Ask me about **Python, SQL, Java or HTML**

 - 📫 How to reach me **aarishk1429@gmail.com**